-Overall management of the Headland is the sole responsibility of Warringah Council.
-The NSW Fire Brigade is responsible for fire suppression efforts in the reserve and for mapping any fires that occur.
+Overall management of the Reserve is the sole responsibility of Warringah Council.
+The NSW Fire Brigade (FB) is responsible for fire suppression efforts in the Reserve and for mapping of any fires that occur.

-This plan has divided the Headland into a number of different management zones.
-Zone adjoining or including private/commercial properties may require landowner's cooperation.
+This plan has divided the Reserve into a number of different management zones.
+Zones adjoining or including private properties may require landowner's cooperation.
 Council have no responsibility for land not under their management.